Independent Advisor on making Probation work

 Background, experience and achievement:

-I've worked in and around Probation since 1973, in conventional settings and in prisons, in Leicestershire, Wiltshire, south-east Wales, Berkshire, and the Inspectorate, and later advising G4S, and subsequently Ingeus and also the Victims' Commissioner.
+I've worked in and around Probation since 1973, in conventional settings and in prisons, in Leicestershire, Wiltshire, south-east Wales, Berkshire, and the Inspectorate, and later advising G4S, and subsequently Ingeus and Kent, Surrey & Sussex Community Rehabilitation Company (including in Wales), and also the Victims' Commissioner.
+I now work in the world of independently managed "Approved Premises" - as 'probation hostels' are presently called.
 When I was Chief of Berkshire we had the third best Inspection result nationally (out of 54 areas at the time).
 As HM Chief Inspector of Probation from 2004 to 2011 I planned and carried out an increased quantity and quality of inspection programmes within our finite budget.
 Moreover, we achieved, I would argue, 'unique added value' by providing a service to the public - through the Crown - that no other organisation was either offering or able to offer.

 Despite these experiences as a 'commentator', I preferred it when I was a 'do-er' - making things happen - and in particular making happen the complete whole package rather than just one's own particular specialist interest area of work.
 In my view, very few people know how to do this in practice, and fewer still can articulate how to do this.
 This website is a part of my immodest attempt to make my viewpoint available to others.